Mercedes-Benz 190E Buyer’s Guide: 12 Things to Inspect Before You Pay (2026)

 Aero-tweaked bodywork, wider tracks, and a short-stroke engine spec'd for DTM.
 Just 502 units — exactly enough to meet homologation rules.

-After more than 1.8 million examples, the W201 is replaced by the W202 C-Class.
-But the cult of the 190 has only just begun.
+After 1.879 million examples, the W201 is replaced by the W202.
+The cult follows.

 Evolution II